brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

 ## ❓ Additional Assistance

 *All script codes can be edited and customized to suit your preferences and requirements.
 For further help or detailed information regarding prerequisites and environment setup, please refer to the `README.md` file in the main root folder.*

+---

+### Improvements:

+1. **Clarity and Consistency:** Improved clarity and consistency, especially in phrasing, to make the instructions more concise and user-friendly.
+2. **Formatting:** Enhanced formatting for ease of reading and navigation.